 A vote "FOR" Proposal No. 2 will constitute your approval of the Amendment and the authorization of the Board of Directors, in its discretion, to effect a reverse stock split and a corresponding authorized stock reduction at each of the Approved Options.
-If shareholders approve Proposal No. 2, the Board of Directors will have the authority, but not the obligation, to effect the reverse stock split and corresponding authorized stock reduction at early or authorization of shareholders.
+If shareholders approve Proposal No. 2, the Board of Directors will have the authority, but not the obligation, to effect the reverse stock split and corresponding authorized stock reduction at any time prior to the date of the 2007 Annual Meeting of Shareholders, without further approval or authorization of shareholders.
 If the Board of Directors elects to effect a reverse stock split and corresponding authorized stock reduction pursuant to one of the Approved Options, the Board of Directors will be deemed to have abandoned its authorization related to the other Approved Options.
 The Board of Directors may elect to implement the reverse stock split only with the corresponding authorized stock reduction provided in the Approved Options.